Do you want to help people by relieving pain using hands-on treatments and therapies? If yes, a career as an osteopath could be right for you.

 An osteopath identifies and treats conditions that impact the body's musculoskeletal system.

-They apply scientifically proven muscle energy techniques that include massage, stretching, exercise, and manipulation of the joints and muscles to cut the root cause of the condition.
+They apply scientifically proven muscle energy techniques that include massage, stretching, exercise, and manipulation of the joints and muscles to cut the condition's root cause.

-This blog will take you through the qualification requirements, certifications, salary, steps to becoming an osteopath in Australia, and more.
+This blog will take you through the qualification requirements, courses, degrees, training, certifications, salary, if they are doctors, steps to becoming an osteopath in Australia, and more.

 1. What Is Osteopathy?